-14.3 Emptying the ash pan
+14.2 Emptying the ash box

-- On a regular basis and in good time (at least 1 x per week), remove the ashes from the firebox and empty the ash pan. - If the firebox is not regularly cleaned of ash then there is a danger that the combustion air openings become blocked and the appliance suffers damage.
+- On a regular basis and in good time (at least 1 x per week) remove the ashes from the firebox and empty the ash box. - If the firebox is not regularly cleaned of ash then there is a danger that the combustion air openings become blocked and the appliance suffers damage.

-To empty the ash pan, proceed as follows:
+To empty the ash box, proceed as follows: